Welsh Government comes to Westminster’s aid with four million Covid tests

 The data also shows there were 2,082 Covid-19 hospital admissions in England on Tuesday.
 This is up 90% week-on-week and is the highest number since February 3.

-The Welsh Government has agreed to loan four million more tests to the NHS in England, bringing the total the country has given England to a total of 10 million.
+The Welsh Government has agreed to loan four million more tests to the NHS in England, bringing the total the country has given England to 10 million.

 First Minister Mark Drakeford said: “Wales has a significant stock of lateral flow tests, sufficient to meet our needs over the weeks ahead.”